-The Curry Spirit Awards range from \$5,000 to \$10,000 and are awarded to students who meet selection criteria and are renewable provided you complete the FAFSA annually and maintain consecutive, continuous enrollment as a full-time, degree seeking undergraduate student.
-Students must also maintain satisfactory academic progress as outlined in the Curry College Course Catalog (PDF).
+The Curry Spirit Awards for \$2,000 were awarded to entering students prior to September 2022. who meet selection criteria and maintain consecutive, continuous enrollment as a full-time, degree seeking undergraduate student.
+Students must also maintain satisfactory academic progress as outlined in the Curry College Course Catalog.